degski/Sax/README.md

 # Sax

-Sax, acronymed loosely after Swiss army something (x), which is short and distinctive and allows for the namespace `sax`.
+Sax, acronymed loosely after Swiss army something (x) [knife, sword, machete, gun, bazooka, i.e. to speak with Bjarne: "it might shoot your leg off"], which is short and distinctive and allows for the namespace `sax`.
 Sax is a collection of small useful (in my mind) libraries I've either written or collected over time, and can all be used independently.

 **Disclaimer: not all libraries are written by me or might contain bits of code lifted of stackoverflow.com.**